2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. SIUE*

 For the first time this season, Nebraska is hosting in On3’s NCAA Tournament projections.
 The Cornhuskers swept Iowa over the weekend, reaching 37-14 on the year and 20-7 in the Big Ten and RPI No. 15.
-They’re not yet secure, but if the season ended today, we’d feel good about Nebraska hosting. oregon State is 40-11 on the year, with RPI at No. 16.
-They are right on the heels of hosting, but just outside for antoher week.
+They’re not yet secure, but if the season ended today, we’d feel good about the Huskers hosting.
+Oregon State is 40-11 on the year, with RPI at No. 16.
+The Beavers are right on the heels of hosting, but just outside for another week.

 Hattiesburg Regional